 One of the most unique places on the planet, the Dry Tortugas and Fort Jefferson National Park is the perfect Key West adventure on a spring day.
 Just 70 miles west of Key West across the Gulf of Mexico, this small cluster of islands is home to a pristine beach, warm shallow waters just perfect for snorkeling and a massive Civil War fortress.
 To get there, take the Yankee Freedom III, the official ferry of the Dry Tortugas National Park.
 The Yankee Freedom III provides a complimentary breakfast and lunch, snorkel gear and a comfortable ride to your destination.
 Once there, explore Fort Jefferson, a 19th-century fort that was used as a prison during the Civil War.
 You can see the cannons, the lighthouse and walk into the cells where the inmates lived.
 Be sure to check out Samuel Mudd’s cell, the fort’s most infamous prisoner.
 Enjoy some time on the gorgeous white sand beach, do some bird watching or just take in the magnificent views from the top of the fort.

 Old Town Trolley Tours have been entertaining visitors for more than 25 years.
 It’s the most comprehensive sightseeing tour in Key West and will transport you to more than 100 points of interest.
 On the orange and green trolley, you’ll be able to get off and take your time exploring the most popular Key West attractions including the Ernest Hemingway House, Mallory Square, the Key West Lighthouse, Harry S. Truman’s Little White House, Duval Street, the Southernmost Point and much more.
-Hop off at stop 3 and check out the famous Sloppy Joe’s Bar and Ripley’s Believe It of Not!
+Hop off and check out the famous Sloppy Joe’s Bar.
 Pet a shark at the Key West Aquarium and check out the magnificent butterflies at the Key West Butterfly and Nature Conservatory.
 Learn the history of the Southernmost City and the many famous and infamous characters that have made the island their home.
 A great Key West outing for adults and kids, the trolley tour will entertain and enlighten you while showing you the best of the city.

 Home to a Civil War tower and the Key West Garden Club, the West Martello Fort is a wonderful way to spend some time on a spring day.
 The tower was constructed in 1862 and is one of only three Civil War structures left on the island.
 Climb to the top of the tower and gaze out at the crystal waters.
 Enjoy a stroll through the gardens brimming with orchids, bromeliads and other flowers, trees, and exotic plants.
 Sit under the gazebo and feel the cool breezes coming off the ocean and stop by the water lily pond for a moment of tranquility.